IndusWebDsgn/Pokemon-Versus/README.md

 2. **Choose Your Pokémon**: Pick a Pokémon with abilities and stats that match your playstyle.
 3. **Battle**: Use abilities to deal damage to the enemy while defending your own Pokémon.
 Each round ends when one Pokémon is defeated.
 4. **Win the Game**: Win two out of three rounds to claim victory!

+# Credits
+This project uses PokeAPI to import Pokémon images and information.
+Special thanks to PokeAPI for providing an amazing resource for Pokémon data.